10 Best Study Desks for Students

 Students move a lot.
 Dorm rooms change every year, apartments change every lease.
 A desk that’s easy to disassemble and move is worth more than a 200-pound solid wood monster you can’t get through a doorway.
 Look for desks that come apart into flat pieces for easy transport.

 Also, check the leg tips.
 Rubber or felt-tipped legs protect hardwood and tile floors from scratches.
 If the desk has caster wheels, make sure they lock.
-A rolling desk sounds convenient until it slides away from you mid-study session.
+A rolling desk sounds convenient until it slides away mid-study session.

 Best Study Desks for Students in 2026